airolo/airolo/README.md

 #  About Me:
 I build web experiences that blend clean development with AI-assisted creativity turning ideas into functional, scalable, and user-friendly applications from frontend to backend.
-I am willing to continuously learn, adapt, and explore new technologies to improve my skills and create better digital experiences.
+Willing to continuously learn, adapt, and explore new technologies to improve my skills and create better digital experiences.

 ##  Socials: